nokinger/serverTest/source/integration-tests/overview.rst

 .. note::

     This documentation is not intended to explain robotframework but to give a fast introduction for this specific teststructure.
-For more information, reference and more visit ``www.robotframework.org``
+For more information, reference and more, visit ``www.robotframework.org``

-For usage of the framework a teststructure has been implemented which influences the way tests can be written.
-The main target of this teststructure is actually being able to:
+For usage of the framework a test structure has been implemented which influences the way tests can be written.
+The main target of this test structure is actually being able to:

 *   test Board and Image specific in a generic way
 *   take care about prerequisites of single tests

-The key components of the teststructure is a tagging system.
+The key components of the test structure is a tagging system.
 The way in which it is used in this test setup is descipted in :ref:`tagging_system`.

 .. note::

      Finally a runscript for the tests has been written.
-In further documentation it is assumed that you use it to run tests.
+In further documentation, it is assumed that you use it to run tests.

 Overall Structure
 =================